intel/esp-profile-ubuntu/README.md

 **A necessary prerequisite to using this profile is having an Retail Node Installer deployed**.
 Please refer to Retail Node Installer project documentation for [installation](https://github.com/intel/retail-node-installer) in order to deploy it.

 **Private docker registry server should be deployed before using profile**.
-Docker registry server should have required docker images also avialable.
+Docker registry server should have required docker images also available.
 Please refer docker registry documentation[https://docs.docker.com/registry/deploying] in order to deploy it.
 Configure required user input fields in conf/esm-conf.yml before using profile.

 Out of the box, the Ubuntu profile should _just work_.
 Therefore, no specific steps are required in order to use this profile that have not already been described in the Retail Node Installer documentation.
 Simply boot a client device using legacy BIOS PXE boot and the Ubuntu profile should automatically launch after a brief waiting period.